perillo/i3workon/README.md

 ## Usage

-    workon your.project.path
+    workon -editor your.project.path

+The editor used will be determined from, in order:

+ 1. the `-editor` flag
+ 2. the `VISUAL` environment variable
+ 3. the `EDITOR` environment variable

 ## Limitations

-Currently workon only support `urxvt` as terminal and `gvim` as editor.
-Adding support for other terminals and editor should be trivial.
+Currently `workon` only support `urxvt` as terminal, since it needs to know the option to use for setting the terminal current working path.